ministryofjustice/court-case-service/README.md

 If nothing appears, run :
 ~2.2.~ `$ brew cask install java11`

-#### 3. If you have others/multiple versions of Java and you need to switch in between/manage them, then you have to install another tool called jEnv :
+#### 3. If you have others/multiple versions of Java and you need to switch in between/manage them, then you have to install another tool called jEnv (or SDKMAN - see links in Resources section) :
 ~3.1.~ `$ brew install jenv`

 Depending if you use Bash or Zsh, run the right command for you :